isam007/Travel-Experts/README.md

 ## Created Back-end script to dynamically generate Agents and Agencies contact info from MySQL DB onto Contact Page.

-## Converted Contact Page to HTML to PUG for dynamic generation of data from MySQL DB.
+## Converted Contact Page from HTML to PUG for dynamic generation of data from MySQL DB.

 # March 13 Irada Shamilova